Storytelling in Care Plans

 Resources for care plans

-These are a few resources from the Legacy Recorder with actionable suggestions to help you stay connected and kick off storytelling in your care plans for 2020.
+These are a few resources from the Legacy Recorder with actionable suggestions to help you stay connected and kick off storytelling in your care plans for the year.

 Thank you